Swami Vivekananda: Lecture tours in the UK and US

-After the Parliament of Religions, he toured many parts of the US as a guest.
-His popularity opened up new views for expanding on "life and religion to thousands".
+After the Parliament of Religions, Vivekananda toured many parts of the US as a guest.
+His popularity gave him an unprecedented opportunity to communicate his views on life and religion to great numbers of people.
 During a question-answer session at Brooklyn Ethical Society, he remarked, "I have a message to the West as Buddha had a message to the East."
+On another occasion he described his mission thus:I do not come to convert you to a new belief.
+I want you to keep your own belief; I want to make the Methodist a better Methodist; the Presbyterian a better Presbyterian; the Unitarian a better Unitarian.
+I want to teach you to live the truth, to reveal the light within your own soul.

 Vivekananda spent nearly two years lecturing in the eastern and central United States, primarily in Chicago, Detroit, Boston, and New York.
 He founded the Vedanta Society of New York in 1894.
-By spring 1895 his busy, tiring schedule had affected his health.
-He ended his lecture tours and began giving free, private classes in Vedanta and yoga.
-Beginning in June 1895, Vivekananda gave private lectures to a dozen of his disciples at Thousand Island Park, New York for two months.
+His demanding schedule eventually began to affect his health, and in Spring 1895 he ended his lecture tours and began giving free, private classes in Vedanta and yoga.
+Beginning in June 1895, he gave private lectures to a dozen of his disciples at Thousand Island Park, New York for two months.

-During his first visit to the West he travelled to the UK twice, in 1895 and 1896, lecturing successfully there.
-In November 1895, he met Margaret Elizabeth Noble an Irish woman who would become Sister Nivedita.
-During his second visit to the UK in May 1896 Vivekananda met Max Müller, a noted Indologist from Oxford University who wrote Ramakrishna's first biography in the West.
-From the UK, Vivekananda visited other European countries.
-In Germany, he met Paul Deussen, another Indologist.
 Vivekananda was offered academic positions in two American universities (one the chair in Eastern Philosophy at Harvard University and a similar position at Columbia University); he declined both, since his duties would conflict with his commitment as a monk.

+Vivekananda travelled to the United Kingdom in 1895 and again in 1896.
+In November 1895 he met an Irish woman, Margaret Elizabeth Noble, who would become one of his closest disciples, known as Sister Nivedita (a name given her by the Swami, meaning "dedicated to God").
+On his second visit, in May 1896, Vivekananda met Max Müller, a noted Indologist from Oxford University who wrote Ramakrishna's first biography in the West.
+From the UK, he visited other European countries.
+In Germany, he met Paul Deussen, another renowned Indologist.

 Vivekananda's success led to a change in mission, namely the establishment of Vedanta centres in the West.
-Vivekananda adapted traditional Hindu ideas and religiosity to suit the needs and understandings of his western audiences, who were especially attracted by and familiar with western esoteric traditions and movements like Transcendentalism and New thought.
-An important element in his adaptation of Hindu religiosity was the introduction of his "four yogas" model, which includes Raja yoga, his interpretation of Patanjali's Yoga sutras, which offered a practical means to realise the divine force within which is central to modern western esotericism.
-In 1896, his book Raja Yoga was published, becoming an instant success; it was highly influential in the western understanding of yoga, in Elizabeth de Michelis's view marking the beginning of modern yoga.
+He adapted traditional Hindu ideas and religiosity to suit the needs and understandings of his western audiences, who were more familiar with western esoteric traditions and movements.
+An important element in his adaptation of Hindu religiosity was the introduction of his "four yogas" model, based in Raja yoga, which offered a practical means to realise the divine force within, a central goal of modern western esotericism.
+In 1896, his book Raja Yoga, an interpretation and adaptation of Patanjali's Yoga Sutras, was published, becoming an instant success; it became highly influential in the western understanding of yoga, in Elizabeth de Michelis's view marking the beginning of modern yoga.